L16H7N1N65/Doom_project/README.md

 4. Launch the project using a PHP server.

 ### Conclusion
-Serval Project offers a nostalgic journey reminiscent of classic first-person shooter games like Doom, while also showcasing modern web development techniques.
+Doom Project offers a nostalgic journey reminiscent of classic first-person shooter games like Doom, while also showcasing modern web development techniques.
 With immersive visuals and interactive features, it promises an engaging user experience.